EmployeeIssues.comU.S. Employee Rights in Plain English

 Grants authority to the U.S. Secretary of Labor to protect the rights of apprentices, and encourage employers and unions to create apprenticeship programs.
 Often called the Fitzgerald Act.

 This landmark labor law, also called the Wagner Act, protects workers from unfair labor practices by unions and employers, and authorizes the National Labor Relations Board to investigate violations.
-Unfair labor practices include interfering with workers' rights to union representation and discriminating against workers for their legit union activities.
+Unfair labor practices include interfering with workers' rights to union representation and discriminating against workers for engaging in protected concerted activities (legit, collaborative, union-related activities).
 Search Job Tracker by Working America, an affiliate of the AFL-CIO, for companies in your area that are involved in court cases for accusations of violating workers' rights under this Act.
 See also Labor-Management Reporting and Disclosure Act, Labor Management Relations Act and National Right to Work Act.

 Notification and Federal Employee Antidiscrimination and Retaliation Act of 2002